-Ideally, the early screening process should have ensured that most students with learning difficulties have been identified well before they begin their GCSE courses at the start of E Block (Year 10).
+Ideally, the early screening process should have ensured that most students with learning difficulties have been identified well before they begin their GCSE courses at the start of E Block (Year 10), or early in their time in the Upper School for those who join Rugby in the Sixth Form.
 This enables the School to establish clear evidence, which is required by the Examination Boards in the event of an application being necessary for access arrangements.